mgunyho/tere/README.md

 ### Keyboard shortcuts

-`tere` has the following keyboard shortcuts:
+`tere` has the following keyboard shortcuts by default:

 | Action | Shortcut(s) |
 |:---:|:---:|